-For its extensive practical experience, the Consulting Firm, 911 Metallurgist has a clear understanding of what successful mineral processing engineering is and how to go about achieving it.
+For its extensive practical experience, 911 Metallurgist has a clear understanding of what successful mineral processing engineering is and how to go about achieving it.
 Your goal is the production of a material that is marketable and returns you and your investors sustainable revenues.

 A solid metallurgist understands, the most important aspect of an operating process is its stability.
 Simple to say, but generally the most ignored in mineral processing.
 Linked unit operations require each to be stable, and each contains a different set of variables that have to be contended with.
 Thanks to some degree of stability: operating changes can be made and evaluated; increases in throughput can be made; and equipment performance improved.
 The more complicated the processes become, the more difficult it is to achieve and maintain stability.
 In mineral processing, unlike most processing operations, we have limited control of the main input, the feed ore.
 In most cases this inherently is variable and usually outside of the processors control.